NixOS/nixpkgs/CONTRIBUTING.md

 For the code quality assessment, you cannot do anything yourself as only the committer can do this and they already have your code to look at.
 In order to minimise the need for back and forth though, do take a look over your code changes yourself and try to put yourself into the shoes of someone who didn't just write that code.
-Would you immediately know what the code does by glancing at it?
+Would you immediately know what the code does or why it is needed by glancing at it?
 If not, reviewers will notice this and will ask you to clarify the code by refactoring it and/or adding a few explanations in code comments.
 Doing this preemptively can save you and the committer a lot of time.
+To better convey the "story" of your change, consider dividing your change into multiple atomic commits.
+There is a balance to strike however: over-fragmentation causes friction.

 The code artefacts are the hardest for committers to assess because PRs touch all sorts of components: applications, libraries, NixOS modules, editor plugins and many many other things.
 Any individual committer can only really assess components that they themselves know how to use however and yet they must still be convinced somehow.